-- Voluntary income is received by way of grants, donations and gifts and is included in full when receivable.

-- Donated services and facilities are included at the value to the charity where this can be quantified.
-The value of services provided by volunteers has not been included in these financial statements.

-- Investment income is included when receivable.

-- Membership income received throughout the year is deferred by five out of twelve months as membership runs to December.

-- Money received for the biennial congress and any study courses which take place after the year end is deferred in order to recognise the income when the event takes place.
+- Voluntary income is received by way of grants, donations and gifts and is included in full when receivable. - Donated services and facilities are included at the value to the charity where this can be quantified.
+The value of services provided by volunteers has not been included in these financial statements. - Investment income is included when receivable. - Membership income received throughout the year is deferred by five out of twelve months as membership runs to December. - Money received for the biennial congress and any study courses which take place after the year end is deferred in order to recognise the income when the event takes place, and any associated prepaid costs are accounted for as prepayments.